18F/unit-testing-node/_pages/components/rule.md

 [17:11:05] Finished 'test' after 70 ms
 ```

-Now that you're all finished, compare your solutions to the code in
+Now that you're finished, compare your solutions to the code in
 [`solutions/01-rule/lib/rule.js`]({{ site.baseurl }}/solutions/01-rule/lib/rule.js)
 and
 [`solutions/01-rule/test/rule-test.js`]({{ site.baseurl }}/solutions/01-rule/test/rule-test.js).

-At this point, you may wish to `git commit` your work to your local repo.
-After
+At this point, `git commit` your work to your local repo.
+After doing so, copy
-doing so, copy the `rule.js` file from `solutions/01-rule/lib` into
+the `rule.js` file from `solutions/01-rule/lib` into `exercises/lib` to see if
-`exercises/lib` to see if it passes the test you wrote.
-Then run `git reset
+it passes the test you wrote.
+Then run `git reset --hard HEAD` and copy the
---hard HEAD` and copy the test files instead to see if your implementation
+test files instead to see if your implementation passes.
+If a test case fails,
-passes.
-If a test case fails, review the section of this chapter pertaining to
+review the section of this chapter pertaining to the failing test case, then
-the failing test case, then try to update your code to make the test pass.
+try to update your code to make the test pass.